rdkcentral/DSM/README.md

 2. Runtime (Dobby/crun)

 # Build
 It assumes Linux based system.
-Currently tested on ubuntu/debian but has no external dependencies yet
+Currently tested on ubuntu/debian.
+By default DSM has a dependency on rbus and librbusprovider, but this can be toggled off as a build option

 1. Git clone project
 2. Enter main directory
 3. mkdir build
 4. cd build
 5. cmake ..
+    - if you want the rbus provider to be built add "-D ENABLE_RBUS_PROVIDER=ON" to the cmake command
 6. make, and optionally make install (usually requires sudo)
 7. go to <dsm>/build/bin, or /usr/local/bin (after install)
 8. you can see 2 executables